secretstartups/handbook/customer-success/tam/services/infrastructure-upgrade/index.html.md

 ## Overview

-Customers on self-hosted GitLab deployments may need to upgrade to new infrastructure for a number of reasons, including moving to a cloud provider, utilizing technologies such as Kubernetes, or because GitLab growth requires more computational resources.
+Customers on self-managed GitLab deployments may need to upgrade to new infrastructure for a number of reasons, including moving to a cloud provider, utilizing technologies such as Kubernetes, or because GitLab growth requires more computational resources.
 GitLab provides recommended [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures/#available-reference-architectures)